danwent/cilium/Documentation/intro.rst

 Documentation Roadmap
 ---------------------

-The remainder of this documentation is divided into three sections:
+The remainder of this documentation is divided into four sections:

 * **Getting Started Guide:**   A simple tutorial for running a small Cilium setup on your laptop.
 Intended as an easy way to get your hands dirty applying Cilium security policies between containers.

 * **Architecture Guide:**   Describes the components of the Cilium architecture, and the different models for deploying Cilium.
 Focuses on the higher-level understanding required to run a full Cilium deployment and understand its behavior.

 * **Installation + Configuration Guide:**  Detailed instructions for installing + configuring Cilium in different configurations.

+* ** Developer / Contributor Guide:** Instructures for those looking to develop and contribute modifications to the Cilium code or documentation.

 Getting Help
 ------------